 Whether paid or unpaid, I am a big fan of internships.
 I think every company should take on the work of an intern.
 We learned from them, and they from us.
 In the end, I got around the “no payment required” requests of my friends by giving them a bonus for a job well done.
 Two of our interns, a brother and sister team, created a video of our work that is still today my favorite piece of our story.
 Take a look below and encourage your kids to take internships – paid or unpaid.
 It will show them just how talented they are.

-Below is “A Seat at the Kids Table” podcast segment on the topic of internships as well.
+Below is “A Seat at the Kids Table” podcast segment from the Seven Figures Podcast with Sandy Waters on the topic of internships as well.
 Enjoy!